If you are applying to University of Nevada, Las Vegas, the deadline for Fall 2023 admissions is June 1 and the fee for the application costs $60.

 In 2021, University of Nevada, Las Vegas accepted 83% of students, around 10,880 from the 13,034 applicants.

 Schools that are moderately difficult to get into, like University of Nevada, Las Vegas, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you stand out.

 |Academic GPA||Very Important|

 Make sure to check with University of Nevada, Las Vegas for more information on admission factors.

 To apply to University of Nevada, Las Vegas, all applicants must submit the following items.
 Check in with University of Nevada, Las Vegas's admissions department to confirm all application materials and requirements.